Afcon 2019: Fit-again Mikel in line for Nigeria return against South Africa | Goal.com

 Afcon 2019: Captain @mikel_john_obi is back! 😍 pic.twitter.com/99EDkwJyjj— Goal Nigeria (@GoalcomNigeria) July 7, 2019

-Mikel missed the Round of 16 tie against Cameroon - with Odion Ighalo sending Nigeria to the last eight his brace.
+Mikel missed the Round of 16 tie against Cameroon - with Odion Ighalo sending Nigeria into the last eight with a brace and the assist for Alex Iwobi's winner.

-But the 32-year-old is now available to return, along with Shehu Abdullahi (hamstring), who was absent since his knock versus Guinea.
+But the 32-year-old is now available for selection, along with Shehu Abdullahi (hamstring), who was absent since the group match against Guinea.

-Given the importance of the showdown, Gernot Rohr may choose to keep faith with same team that dismissed the reigning African kings.

-South Africa chase their first win over Nigeria in Afcon history.
-They have lost all previous encounters versus the three-time African kings.
+South Africa will be looking for their first win over Nigeria in Afcon finals history, while the Super Eagles will be looking to continue on the road to what will be their fourth continental crown.